Sunset-Edu-Tech-Group/BA-AD/README.md

 # Downloads the AssetBundles with a limit of 15 concurrent downloads
 baad download global --assets --limit 15

+# Downloads the AssetBundles from JP server that contains CH0230 in it using contains but ignore case
+baad download japan --assets --filter "CH0230" --filter-method contains-ignore-case

-# Downloads all AssetBundles, TableBundles, and MediaResources from JP server that contains CH0069 in it using fuzzy search
+# Downloads all AssetBundles, TableBundles, and MediaResources from JP server that contains ch0069 in it using fuzzy search
-baad download japan --filter "CH0069" --filter-method fuzzy
+baad download japan --filter "ch0069" --filter-method fuzzy

 # Downloads all teen AssetBundles from the Global server using iOS platform
 baad download global --assets --ios --teen